What is shaft?

 Stepped shafts are for mounting different gears or hubs to transmit power.
 With every step, its diameter changes with the length.

-The bearings at the ends of the shafts for the guiding & supported on the rigid structure to absorbs vibration developed.
+The bearings at the ends of the shafts for the guiding & supported on the rigid structure to absorb vibration developed.
 An E-clip or Circlip in the groove of the shaft prevents it from coming out from the bearing.

 Depending upon the geometry & application of the shafts, it will be subject to bending & torsional stress.